pdamasceno/StreamBaseApp/README.md

 ### 4. Conclusion and Assumptions

 It was a fun project to do.
 I tried to respect the total time of 8 hours expected to do this but ended up passing it by something between 4 to 6 hours if I'm correct.
 I'm not trying to make any excuses here but all of this is because my background developing with C++ is all in Linux.
 I never programmed in Windows before or used cmake to build projects and I struggled a little bit to get things right with cmake.
 My CMakeLists file is not great but gets the work done.
-Another reason for the delay is my inexperience with named pipes, getting the sync calls between server and client took some time but it was ok to figure it out but I was having a lot of difficulty to get it running.
+Another reason for the delay is my inexperience with named pipes, getting the sync calls between server and client took some time but it was ok to figure it out but I was having a difficult time to get the async calls.
 I was able the create the pipe right but was having trouble with the async read and write.
 I know that for async calls maybe it is better to use threads but as I said it was taking too much time and I didn't want to extrapolate that 8 hours by more than I already did.
 Anyway, I know I can get my head around it with more time.
 Now for the assumptions I did for each feature:

 - **The client should be able to connect to the server through a NamedPipe**\
 Used Named Pipes API to create the pipe and the read and write to pipe works as expected in the Server and in the Client.